Decatur Wrongful Death Attorney

 Who Can File a Wrongful Death Lawsuit in Alabama?

 Alabama limits the ability to file a wrongful death claim to the personal representative of the deceased person’s estate.
 Usually, the personal representative is the deceased person’s surviving spouse or the deceased person’s surviving children and grandchildren.
-In the event that there is no surviving person who falls into any of these categories (sometimes referred to as the “line of descent”), a wrongful death lawsuit may be filed by someone who would be entitled under Alabama law to inherit the deceased person’s property.
+If there is no surviving person who falls into any of these categories (sometimes referred to as the “line of descent”), a wrongful death lawsuit may be filed by someone who would be entitled under Alabama law to inherit the deceased person’s property.
 This may include the deceased person’s parents or siblings, depending on who is alive at the time of the deceased person’s passing.

 What Our Wrongful Death Lawyers Can Do To Help